-The field of marketing is rapidly evolving.
-Thanks to the invention of new technologies and the continuous progress of creative thought, there are so many types of marketing for your business - and that list only gets longer with each passing year.
-From creating a website of your own to building a social media following, the ways to promote your product or service are nearly endless.
+Thanks to new technologies and the progress of creative thought, the field of marketing is rapidly evolving—and the types of marketing businesses can use only multiplies with each passing year.
+From creating a website of your own to building a social media following, you can promote your product or service in countless ways.

-As you scroll, make a mental note of the methods you’d like to try for yourself.
-Then, think about the types you want to prioritize and develop a plan for integrating them into your existing marketing strategy.
+As you scroll, note any methods you’d like to try.
+Then, think about the types you want to prioritize and develop a plan to integrate them into your existing marketing strategy.

 Types of marketing

 Digital marketing doesn’t refer to any one internet marketing strategy—rather, it’s a broad term encompassing strategic marketing that uses digital technology.
 Though digital marketing is only as old as smartphones and the internet, today, nearly every business and marketing professional uses at least one digital mass marketing tactic to target customers in new and interesting ways.